This blog may contain affiliate links. Read our disclosure policy for more info.

 If you choose to stay in San Telmo, Buenos Aires you’ll enjoy being in a classic area full of history (and tourists!)
 Being one of the oldest areas of the city, San Telmo will charm you with its lovely facades, tango dancers on the streets, and the famous street market that takes place every weekend.

 There are plenty of things to do in San Telmo, like visiting the market that opens daily, or having lunch at a parrilla and enjoying the world-famous Argentinian meat.
-You will also benefit from being quite close to the main attractions of the city, like the Congress or the Government Building and, if you decide to go outside this area, you have the subway just a few blocks away.
+You will also benefit from being quite close to the main attractions of the city, like the Congress or the Government Building, close to meeting points for lots of Buenos Aires tours, and, if you decide to go outside this area, you have the subway just a few blocks away.

 For many, San Telmo is the best area to stay in Buenos Aires for their trip!